tfogo/aws-kubernetes-the-hard-way/docs/03-compute-resources.md

   --cidr 0.0.0.0/0
 ```

-> An [external load balancer](https://cloud.google.com/compute/docs/load-balancing/network/) will be used to expose the Kubernetes API Servers to remote clients.
+> An [elastic load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html) will be used to expose the Kubernetes API Servers to remote clients.

 List the firewall rules in the `kubernetes-the-hard-way` VPC network: